Green Hill Zone

-Green Hill Zone is considered to be a video game classic; the level and its music have also received positive opinions from critics.
-It has appeared in other games in the series, such as Sonic Adventure 2, Sonic Generations, Sonic Mania, and Sonic Forces.
-Critics have noted a Green Hill-like aesthetic in levels of other games.
+Green Hill Zone is considered to be a classic video game level, akin to the first stage of Super Mario Bros., World 1-1.
+The level and its music have also received positive opinions from critics.
+It has appeared in other games in the series, such as Sonic Adventure 2, Sonic Generations, Sonic Mania, Sonic Forces, and Sonic Frontiers.
+Critics have noted a Green Hill Zone-like aesthetic in levels of other games.

-History
+Description

-Green Hill is the first level of Sonic the Hedgehog.
+Green Hill Zone is the first level of Sonic the Hedgehog.
 Located on South Island, it is a lush, grassy stage with unique features like droopy palm trees and crumbling cliffs.
-In addition, as with later levels in the game, Green Hill has environmental features and obstacles like ramps, vertical loops, tunnels, spring-boards, spikes, and checkpoints.
+In addition, as with later levels in the game, Green Hill Zone has environmental features and obstacles like ramps, vertical loops, tunnels, spring-boards, spikes, and checkpoints.
 It is normally populated by woodland creatures, but antagonist Doctor Eggman imprisons them inside robots known as Badniks prior to the events of the game, so the player must destroy them to free the animals.
-Green Hill consists of three acts, and the end of Act 3 features a boss battle with Robotnik.
+Green Hill Zone consists of three acts, and the end of Act 3 features a boss battle with Robotnik.
 After beating Robotnik, Sonic moves on to the second level, the lava-themed Marble Zone.

+Development

+Sonic the Hedgehog was created by the newly formed Sonic Team, a 15-member Sega subsidiary formed to create a character that could compete with Nintendo's Mario.
+The game's level design was handled by Hirokazu Yasuhara, and the musical theme was composed by Masato Nakamura, bassist from the J-pop band Dreams Come True.
+In designing Green Hill Zone, Yasuhara was inspired by the U.S. state of California, while the game's color scheme in general was influenced by the work of pop artist Eizin Suzuki.

+The game's programmer, Yuji Naka, stated that it took him almost a year to create Green Hill Zone and that it was created and destroyed multiple times before arriving at the final version.